Terminator Salvation: Design and special effects

 The film features rubber-skinned T-600 robots.
 McG interpreted Kyle Reese's description in the original film of the T-600 as being easy to spot by making them tall and bulky.
 For scenes of humans fighting with Terminators, the actors interacted with stuntmen wearing motion capture suits, later replaced by digital robots.
 For the Moto-Terminators, Ducati designers were hired to create the robots, and the on-screen robot was a combination of stuntmen driving actual Ducatis and a Moto-Terminator mock-up, as well as a digital Moto-Terminator.
 Visual effects studio Imaginary Forces created the Terminator point-of-view sequences, and tried to depict a simple interface, "free of the frills—anything that a machine would not purely need", and with more software bugs and anomalies since the robots of Salvation were not as advanced as the Terminators from the previous films.

-The majority of the special effects were done by Industrial Light & Magic.
+The main special effects were done by Industrial Light & Magic.
 Salvation was one of the last films that Stan Winston, the visual effects supervisor on the first three films, worked on.
 Winston died on June 15, 2008, after a long struggle with multiple myeloma.
 McG dedicated the film to him in the end credits.
 John Rosengrant and Charlie Gibson replaced Winston, and McG commented that they are "trying to achieve something that's never been done before" and "push the envelope".
 Asylum Visual Effects created digital plates, Marcus' endoskeleton, and a digital T-600.
 Rising Sun Pictures did the digital correction of day for night scenes, the destruction of the submarine and Marcus' robot hand.

 Music

 Danny Elfman began composing the score in January 2009.
-Elfman's score had a different theme but it did feature the five notes which had been featured in every Terminator film used here & there in the score.
+Elfman's score had a different theme but it did feature the five-note percussive sequence that had been featured in every Terminator film.
+Reprise Records released the 15-track soundtrack on May 19, 2009.
+The album featured 14 tracks of Elfman's score, along with the end credits song "Rooster" (1993) by Alice in Chains.

-Beforehand, McG wanted to hire Gustavo Santaolalla to work on the music for the human characters, while having either Thom Yorke or Jonny Greenwood for Skynet's themes.
-He couldn't get Hans Zimmer but he did meet with the original Terminator composer Brad Fiedel but decided he did not want to repeated the sounds Fiedel achieved in his films.
-McG wanted Elfman to give those themes and ambient sounds a "Wagnerian quality".

-Reprise Records released the soundtrack on May 19, 2009, which included 15 tracks.
-While Common had expressed interest in writing a song for the soundtrack, Alice in Chains' "Rooster" is the only featured song.
-Although not included in the soundtrack, "You Could Be Mine" by Guns N' Roses, which was featured in Terminator 2: Judgment Day, can be heard briefly in a scene of the film as well.

-Some of the music wasn't officially released.
-The complete soundtrack are listed below: